swiftlang/swift-package-manager/README.md

 ### Managing Swift Environments

-The `TOOLCHAINS` environment variable on OS X can be used to control which `swift` is instantiated:
+The `TOOLCHAINS` environment variable on OS X can be used to control which `swift` is executed:

 ```sh
 $ xcrun --find swift